murilobellatini/murilobellatini.github.io/_posts/2019-09-07-my-solution-titanic.md

 mathjax: "true"
 ---

-Soon the main insights shall be presented in this post.
-In the meanwhile feel free the check and leave a comment at the source notebook here: https://www.kaggle.com/mbeliu/walkthrough-solution-to-titanic-competition/.
+The main insights shall soon be presented in this post.
+In the meanwhile feel free the check and leave a comment at the source notebook [here at Kaggle](https://www.kaggle.com/mbeliu/walkthrough-solution-to-titanic-competition/).